 "A fusion crew that doesn't take things too literally or too strictly serves up a funky, swinging good time of fun jazz.
 Letting the music go where it takes them this crew that started out as a professor and a few of his students has grown into its own kind of juggernaut.
 It'll even take you back to a fine time where chops were chops and weren't just for display."
 Chris Spector, Midwest Record, Sept 12, 2020.

 Both a literal and figurative meaning, James wrote The Four Kids (or 4K) shortly after blending homes so now there are four teen girls in the same home.
 With all parts layering over the opening piano groove, the resultant controlled rhythmic chaos creates a joyful sound arising where the sum is greater than its parts.
 The title also captures the youthful energy that the four members of band bring to create the Modasaurus sound.
-Written to be immediately accessible, the tune features a toe-tapping groove and a soaring melody but within a complex rhythmic counterpoint.
-At times it is reminiscent of Weather Report’s Birdland.
+Written to be immediately accessible, the tune features a toe-tapping groove and a soaring melody but within a complex rhythmic counterpoint and interplay.
+At times it is reminiscent of Weather Report’s Birdland and the early Pat Metheny Quartet.
 Each instrument has its moment to be featured.

 Hey Bud! embraces the long tradition of Latin-Jazz fusion.
 A Rhumba feel pervades the whole tune with all the musical parts playing off the clave rhythm though usually without explicitly stating it.
 The guitar and piano dance through the melody together as a duo, with bass and drums energetically grounding the ensemble.